kmokou/webpage/README.md

-# kmoku's website
+# kmoku's Website

-### Project info
+### Project Info
-Website was made mainly using lovable.dev AI.
+This website was created by [lovable.dev](https://lovable.dev) AI and edited by me with the help of the Cursor editor.